developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ------

 ### Kiosk Mode Enabled
 Causes the app specified in the &lt;kiosk&gt; section to be launched in full screen mode after EHS start-up and prevents use of BACK and HOME keys to exit the app.
 Disabled by default.
-See also: [Auto-Launch](#autolaunch). **On Android L devices: Kiosk Mode should not be used with Screen Pinning, a feature in Android L that provides similar functionality**.
+See also: [Auto-Launch](#autolaunch). <!-- 10/18/18- removed L ref. per eng. **On Android L devices: Kiosk Mode should not be used with Screen Pinning, a feature in Android L that provides similar functionality**. -->

 > Once enabled, Kiosk Mode can be disabled by pushing a new config file with its tag set to 0 if USB Debugging is enabled.
 Otherwise a factory reset is required.